About Hudson Heights

 Mapbox uses the 30-year-old name.

+So how did we get her?
 In late 1992, residents started meeting to create a group dedicated to improving the neighborhood.
 They discussed several names for the area before settling on the one that you know today, and in 1993 Hudson Heights Owners’ Coalition was formed.
 (The group disbanded in the late teens.)
 The name may have been suggested by a line written in 1992 by James Bennet, who published it in an essay in The New York Times: “... a community ... where breezes from the Hudson blow across the rocky heights that helped give the area its name.”

 Donate food at Fort Fridge, a community offort at the Fort Washington Collegiate Church.